-· Pumping can be used to refine absorption skills and work on extension and retraction for the purpose of pressure control.

-• Pumping is an essential skill for upper level freestyle including terrain parks, half pipe and snowboard-

-The rider needs to understand fore/aft movements and recovery options if balance is lost.
+- Pumping can be used to refine absorption skills and work on extension and retraction for the purpose of pressure control. - Pumping is an essential skill for upper level freestyle including terrain parks, half pipe and snowboardcross. - The rider needs to understand fore/aft movements and recovery options if balance is lost.

-· Ensure terrain is not too steep or bumpy.

-· Guests require a reasonable fitness level and no injuries.

-Ensure equipment is suitable for task.
+- · Ensure terrain is not too steep or bumpy. - Guests require a reasonable fitness level and no injuries. - Ensure equipment is suitable for task.

+Common problem Possible Causes Possible Solutions Over edging.
+Inclining into slope.
 Uphill turns with hops.
+Off balance.
+Straight legs.
+Lacking absorption.
 Revise pressuring skills.
 Traverse with edge hops.
+Board shoots out from body.
+Not centred.
 Shoulders match pitch.
 Core strength.
 Fore/aft turns and drills.
-SECTION 5 The Progression